isaaczinda/isaaczinda.github.io/Home/ai.md

 ### Download / Program Usage

 To run this neural network for yourself, you need to download some software.
-You need to install [python version 2.78](https://www.python.org/download/releases/2.7.8/ "python download link") (other versions may work but I haven't checked), [PIL Version 1.1.7](http://www.pythonware.com/products/pil/ "PIL download link").
-I recommend using windows to run my neural network, but in any operating system __should__ work.
+You need to install [python version 2.78](https://www.python.org/download/releases/2.7.8/ "python download link") (other versions may work but I haven't checked) and [PIL Version 1.1.7](http://www.pythonware.com/products/pil/ "PIL download link").
+I recommend using windows to run my neural network, but in any operating system *should* work.

 To download the program, unzip [this file](../Downloads/character-recognition-neural-network.zip "zipped neural network files") somewhere on your computer.
 Open a terminal, enter this folder, and you're ready to go!
 To draw a letter and see what the neural network's thinks it is, type the following command: